cmc-corpora/cmc-corpora.github.io/content/ckcmc/docs/tei/_index.md

 - cmc-tei
 ---

-Our CLARIN K-Centre co-operates closely with the [TEI SIG CMC](https://wiki.tei-c.org/index.php/SIG:Computer-Mediated_Communication) on the development of a TEI standard for the representation of the structural and linguistic peculiarities of CMC.
+Our CLARIN K-centre co-operates closely with the [TEI SIG CMC](https://wiki.tei-c.org/index.php/SIG:Computer-Mediated_Communication) on the development of a TEI standard for the representation of the structural and linguistic peculiarities of CMC.